 SAVI Staff Bios

 Jessie Braden is the co-founder and director of SAVI.
 She is a GIS and open data expert with a focus on critical data assessment, demographic and environmental analysis and cartographic design for storytelling.
-Jessie developed and directs the GIS and Design certificate program at Pratt, in addition to teaching in the graduate planning program.
-Prior to joining Pratt, she taught GIS for six years in Columbia’s Graduate School of Architecture, Planning and Preservation.
-She also serves as a Senior Fellow for Planning at the Pratt Center for Community Development.
+Jessie also developed and manages the GIS and Design certificate program at Pratt and is a visiting associate professor in the Sustainable Environmental Systems graduate program.
+Prior to teaching at Pratt, she was an adjunct assistant professor in Columbia’s Graduate School of Architecture, Planning and Preservation for six years and she still serves as a senior fellow for planning at the Pratt Center for Community Development, where she worked for three years before starting SAVI.

 2017 GIS and Design Certificate Program Student Fellow